mromerom/CS4330-FinalProject/firstOutline.md

 * reviewed by:
 ### Name Spaces
 * This topic will go over the uses and implementations of name spaces.
-* written by:
+* written by: **David Duenow**
 * reviewed by:
 ### Types
-* This topic will go over value types within the languages and how they're used.
+* This topic will go over types within the languages and how they're used.
 * written by: **Daivd Duenow**
 * reviewed by:
 ### Classes